mia-platform/documentation/docs/fast_data/configuration/realtime_updater/common.md

 If the `value` is null, it is a delete operation.
 The `keyObject` **cannot** be null.

+To see the message's structure specification and some examples go to the [Inputs and Outputs page](/fast_data/inputs_and_outputs.md#custom) .

 :::note
 To support a Primary Key update, the `before`, `after` and `operationPosition` fields should be included in the adapter.
 (Hint: if not present, a simple `operationPosition` value might be the Kafka message timestamp).